 RTM Leading Edge Challenge

-During the period 2016-2017, Aciturri Engineering has been leading the project “Development of leading edges in RTM for the A320 aeronautics program.
-BBAA-RTM”, which it is executing together with Aciturri Composites and the technology center CIDAUT, in an R&D program that forms part of the "COLLABORATION CHALLENGES" funding program.
-The challenge of the project is to be able to manufacture a new leading edge concept using the RTM technique for the A320 program.
+During the period 2016-2017, Aciturri Engineering has been leading the project “Development of leading edges in RTM”, which it is executing together with Aciturri Composites and the technology center CIDAUT, in an R&D program that forms part of the "COLLABORATION CHALLENGES" funding program.
+The challenge of the project is to be able to manufacture a new leading edge concept using the RTM technique and considering high production rates.

 SLS Aero Project